Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: turbine_name.deflection_ramping

-   The ``deflection_ramping`` sub-subsection controls the temporal and spatial ramping of blade deflections applied in Nalu.
-The temporal ramping enables a smooth transition from the reference configuration to the full deflections, and improves the stability of the simulation.
+   The ``deflection_ramping`` sub-subsection controls the temporal and spatial ramping of blade deflections applied in Nalu-Wind.
+The temporal ramping enables a smooth transition for the blades from a rigid body motion based on the hub motion to the full blade deflections, and improves the stability of the simulation during startup.
 The span ramping enables the root section of the blades (which are typically circular) to remain undeformed.
 The theta ramping improves the quality of the elements near the mesh interface between blades.
    Note that the total deflection ramping factor will be the product of the temporal,